-When you hand over to another SWL or a COSS, the new SWL or COSS must give their name to the PC.
+When a COSS or SWL hands over to another COSS or SWL, the new COSS or SWL must give their name to the PC.

-If the PC hands over to another PC, the new PC must give you their name.
+If the PC hands over to another PC, the new PC must give their name to each COSS, IWA and SWL using the line blockage.